 - You may need to wear identification that says you are taking dofetilide.

 - Never stop taking this medicine without first asking your doctor.

 - Follow your doctor’s advice on diet, including guidelines for alcoholic beverages.

 - Be sure you always have enough of this medication with you.
 Check your supply before vacations, holidays and other occasions.
 You may not be able to get a refill.

 What should I do if I forget to take a dose?

 Take the missed dose as soon as you remember.
 However, if you remember a missed dose near the time you should take the next dose, take only the regularly scheduled dose.
 Do not take a double dose.
 If you are unsure of what to do, contact your doctor or pharmacist.

-What are the common side effects?
-What can I do about them?
+What are common side effects and what can I do about them?